Harris’s wooing of Black activists paved a path to the ticket

 “He understands the Black community, and he listens,” said Symone Sanders, a senior Biden adviser.
 “He knows that representation matters.
 He said himself that he picked Senator Harris because she was qualified — but he also said that he knows the power of seeing a Black woman who is a daughter of immigrants ready to take the second-highest office in our country for so many Black girls out there.”

 The political landscape has shifted seismically since Biden in March pledged to pick a female running mate.
 Covid-19, the disease caused by the novel coronavirus, ravaged the country, particularly Black and Latino communities.
+The ensuing economic downturn also slammed minorities.

 And the current racial reckoning gained momentum in May when a tape surfaced of Ahmaud Arbery’s brutal killing in Georgia surfaced, then exploded weeks later when the killing of George Floyd at the hands of police sparked days of protest.

-Biden, for his part, had made a series of tone-deaf comments about Black Americans that handed President Trump a potential wedge to drive between his candidacy and minority voters.
-During the primary, Harris and Biden had tangled over his early Senate record, when he opposed federally ordered busing and worked with segregationist senators.
+During the primaries, Harris and Biden tangled over his early Senate record, when he opposed federally ordered busing and worked with segregationist senators.

 Later, Biden had to scramble to clean up a remark he made on “The Breakfast Club,” a radio show with a large Black audience, when he told listeners that if they were considering supporting Trump, then “you ain’t black.”
 At another point he rebuked a Black reporter who asked him about his cognitive strength by saying, “Are you a junkie?”